 Packing for a trip to England in early April can be tricky.
 Will it be cold?
 Will it be warm?
 Well one thing is certain.
 It will rain.
 Hours before my departure I found a stylish Michael Kors black raincoat.
 I wrapped my olive green scarf from Thailand, complete with elephants, around my neck and tossed a few lightweight dark colored sweaters, black pants and comfy black boots in the suitcase.
+I reread my blog post on how to alleviate anxiety while traveling.
 I was ready for London.

 International flights from JFK are the way to go.
 The roads from Long Island and the terminals are well lit and labeled.
 Long term parking is s bit of a maze to reach but once parked you easily board the train which circles the airport and brings you directly to your terminal.

 We flew Virgin Atlantic and the overall experience was fine.
 We had a nice selection of movies to watch, 2 small meals on the direct flight to London and unlimited cocktails!

 We had purchased tickets in advance for the Heathrow Express, an underground speed train that is non stop into Paddington Station.
 It was then a short cab ride from many of the taxis queued up outside the station.

 Arriving late into London on a Saturday evening, 10:00pm, we had hoped to find a quaint pub around the corner.
 Weren’t we surprised when we discovered that our posh boutique hotel was immersed in quite the middle eastern neighborhood.
 We stopped into a small restaurant with people using hookah contraptions outside and ordered 2 wraps.
 They were tasty but small and since the establishment was Muslim no alcohol was available.
 We found a nearby store and when caught looking at the wine bottles were told we only had 4 minutes left to buy something- no liquor could be sold after 11!
 I quickly grasped a bottle with a screw top and hopped on line.